 As the population of the Santa Clarita Valley grew, the demand for classroom space increased and the need for more schools took precedence.
 In 1975, the auditorium was converted into a warehouse, freeing up funds to build more schools.
 But in 1994, after the Northridge earthquake, the space was re-discovered and work began anew to restore its former glory and give a new generation of students a chance to experience the performing arts in Newhall.

-The group Theatre Arts for Children Foundation was formed to raise the funds and begin the process of restoring the building.
-However, the cost of removing hazardous material and compliance with the Americans with Disabilities Act caused the project total to exceed their initial budget.
+The group Theatre Arts for Children was formed to raise funds and began the process of restoring the building, but the cost of removing hazardous material and compliance with the Americans with Disabilities Act caused the project total to exceed their budget.

 In 2011, the Newhall School District’s Governing Board proposed a bond measure that would raise funds for restoration and renovation to the district.
 The measure passed and, along with many other improvements to district schools, there was also funding for the restoration of the Newhall Auditorium.

 The official groundbreaking ceremony was held in March 2016 and work began in earnest.
 The restoration was done holding fast to the WPA’s Art Deco motif.
 The theater, which maintains the original proscenium, has been updated with state-of-the-art lighting and sound equipment, more than 500 seats and a projection screen.
 Christened the Newhall Family Theatre for the Performing Arts, the auditorium opened in October 2017 with the first community organizations using the venue in March 2018.